DylanLukes/generator-iced-react-webpack/README.md

 > Yeoman generator for [ReactJS](http://facebook.github.io/react/) - lets you quickly set up a project including the Iced CoffeeScript language, karma test runner, and [Webpack](http://webpack.github.io/) module system.

+## Fork Information

+This is a form of `generator-react-webpack`.
+All credit for the majority of the code in this repository goes to Simon Bailey (newtriks)

 ## Usage